PrivSec-dev/privsec.dev/content/privacy.md

 ## Hosting Provider

 We use Google Domains, Google DNS.
-We host our website on Netlify, who in turn uses CloudFront as a Content Delivery Network.
+We host our website on Netlify.
 We turn Netlify Analytics off for our project, so we do not have any information about you.
+We do not use Netlify assets optimization, so nothing is hosted on CloudFront.

 Netlify does store your IP address and access logs for less than 30 days.
 Please check out [this link](https://www.netlify.com/gdpr-ccpa/) for their policy regarding this.
 Their general privacy policy can be found [here](https://www.netlify.com/gdpr-ccpa/).